avajrspdev/AzureDevOps/README.md

 - A simple pack and push package to internal Nuget feed.
 Extra steps: read version number from the csproj xml file and set a variable in script.
 - [Effective Nuget Package Versioning with GitVersion](http://loudandabrasive.com/effective-nuget-versioning-in-azure-devops) *(Loud & Abrasive)*

+###### PlayingWithMountebank/pipeline.yml

+- [PlayingWithMountebank](https://github.com/19balazs86/PlayingWithMountebank) repository contains a pipeline with the following steps.
+Install the mountebank NPM package globally, run it in the background.
+Run unit test to initiate HTTP call over the imposter, defined in the test.